Louise Bourgeois: Themes and critique

 One theme of Bourgeois's work is that of childhood trauma and hidden emotion.
-After Bourgeois's mother became sick with influenza, her father began having affairs with other women, most notably a decade-long affair with Sadie Gordon Richmond, Bourgeois's English tutor, who was 6 years older than her.
+After Bourgeois's mother became sick with influenza, her father began having affairs with other women, most notably a decade-long affair with Sadie Gordon Richmond, Bourgeois's English tutor, who was only six years older than her.
 He would bring mistresses home and be openly unfaithful in front of the family.
 This was the beginning of the artist's engagement with double standards related to gender and sexuality, which was expressed in much of her work.
 She recalls her father saying "I love you" repeatedly to her mother, despite infidelity.
 "He was the wolf, and she was the rational hare, forgiving and accepting him as he was."

 Motherhood is another recurrent theme of Bourgeois's work.
 It was her mother who encouraged Bourgeois to draw and who involved her in the tapestry business.
 Bourgeois considered her mother to be intellectual and methodical; the continued motif of the spider in her work often represents her mother.
 The notion of a spider that spins and weaves its web is a direct reference to her parents' tapestry business and can also be seen as a metaphor for her mother, who repairs things.

 Bourgeois has explored the concept of femininity through challenging the patriarchal standards and making artwork about motherhood rather than showing women as muses or ideals.
 She has been described as the 'reluctant hero of feminist art'.
 Bourgeois had a feminist approach to her work similar to fellow artists such as Agnes Martin and Eva Hesse, less driven by the political but rather made work that drew on their experiences of gender and sexuality, naturally engaging with women's issues.

 Architecture and memory are important components of Bourgeois's work.
 Bourgeois's work are very organic, biological, reproductive feel to them; they draw attention to the work itself.
 Bourgeois describes architecture as a visual expression of memory, or memory as a type of architecture.
 The memory which is featured in much of her work is an invented memory – about the death or exorcism of her father.
 The imagined memory is interwoven with her real memories including living across from a slaughterhouse and her father's affair.
 To Louise her father represented injury and war, aggrandizement of himself and belittlement of others and most importantly a man who represented betrayal.

 Bourgeois's work is powered by confessions, self-portraits, memories, fantasies of a restless being who is seeking through her sculpture a peace and an order which were missing throughout her childhood.

 The art critic Christopher Allen described Bourgeois in The Australian newspaper in 2024 as "chronically overrated" and as "a mediocre artist raised by the institutional demand for a 'modern master' to a level at which her weakness and inadequacy are inescapably apparent."